Ours and others' digital wellbeing

 With all this considered, have your ideas of how digital technologies have had an impact on our culture, society and wellbeing changed since you started the course?
 Are there particular themes that resonate with your idea of digital wellbeing?
 Have you been able to develop some strategies that promote positive wellbeing?

-When writing this course, we didn’t set out to prescribe a particular approach to dividing you time online and offline or engaging in online communities.
+When writing this course, we didn’t set out to prescribe a particular approach to dividing your time online and offline or engaging in online communities.
 The topic of wellbeing is too personal to have a one-size-fits-all approach: you need to consider what will work for you.
 We felt that it was important for us to look at changes in how we interact and behave as a society, and how those changes may be contributing factors to our sense of identity and wellbeing; to explore trends and popular culture; to consider some of the research in this area.
 In that way we might develop an understanding on the impact the digital world can have on our attitudes, emotions and personal lives.
 We somewhat anticipated, from our previous experiences of developing an online course on Becoming a digital citizen, that once you started to consider some of the complexities of digital identity, the internet, and technology, and think about the way these have influenced our behaviour, privacy, and relationships, it may raise more questions than any of us would ever be able to answer!

-Our digital wellbeing is dependent upon a whole range of factors that go beyond the capabilities of digital literacy and of being able to manage our online interactions in a safe manner.
+As we have explored through the content of this course, how our digital wellbeing is dependent upon a whole range of factors that go beyond the capabilities of digital literacy and of being able to manage our online interactions in a safe manner.
 Strategies to improve your digital wellbeing are dependent upon your own personal values, your beliefs, and your personal responses to various situations and interactions.
 However, by having an awareness of the various facets of wellbeing, and of how these intersect with technologies, you can hopefully start to make changes that will not only have a positive impact on you, but also on those around you.

 Activity: Your strategies for improving the digital wellbeing of yourself and others